tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 - Support different logging methods depending on the environment (local development, staging, production,...)

+Of course, you are not limited to only the above criteria.
+In your implementation, you can also add some extra feature like processing time tracking (which you will see in the example code), auto format the messages,...

 > In my opinion, the above logging principals are applied not only for Microservices system but also
 > other Monolith and Distributed systems.
-The only differences in Microservices is how to link the
+The only difference in Microservices is how to link the
 > related log entries in different services, which will be discussed later.

-TODO: extra, track time

-# Implement your Logging library
+# Implement your Logging library and Apply it

 Implementing the above Logging module turns out to be a simple task.
 All the logging libraries out there on the Internet already support most of the requirements above.
 Basically, you will need to